 What Are the Symptoms of Pulmonary Arterial Hypertension?

 In the early stages of PAH, you may not notice any symptoms at all.
-As the disease progresses, you will start to experience symptoms common to other lung diseases, such as asthma, emphysema or chronic obstructive pulmonary disease (COPD).
+As the disease progresses, you will start to experience symptoms common to other lung diseases.
 The most common symptoms of PAH are:

 - Increased shortness of breath